CP499ColoradoCollege/CCSGA-Comments/README.md

 #### Development/Production Environment Setup

-The following are instructions from setting up a development/production environment on a CentOS 8.3.2011 machine on which the developer has super-user privileges:
+The following are instructions from setting up a development or production environment on a CentOS 8.3.2011 machine on which the developer has super-user privileges:
 1. Install programs: `sudo dnf install git vim gcc openssl-devel bzip2-devel libffi-devel zlib-devel make screen mariadb-server mariadb_config mariadb-devel snapd mod_ssl`
    1. For the production environment: skip `git` if you will be using another means of transferring files, and skip `snapd` if you will be producing the Flutter build elsewhere and transferring the resulting files to the production device.
    2. Note that while these are the programs installed in this development process, they are not a definitive list.
 For example, developers may choose to install any text editor instead of vim specifically, and screen is a convenience if desired for assisting in development.
 In short, developers should feel free to use common sense when installing the above programs.